system76/docs/_articles/yubikey_fde.md

 If you have a Yubikey, and you have Full Disk Encryption (FDE) set up, you can use it to unlock your encrypted hard drive.
 You will still need a password, but it won't neet to be as complex since your pairing it with another token.

-To do this, you must install the yubikey-luks package, configure a challenge-response slot on the Yubikey, and then add a new key slot to your LUKS partition.
+To do this, you must install the yubikey-luks and yubikey-personalization packages, configure a challenge-response slot on the Yubikey, and then add a new key slot to your LUKS partition.

 **This guide assumes you are running Pop!_OS**

-Once completed, this setup will configure your encrypted hard drive to be unlocked with a password, and the presence of the configured Yubikey.  **In addition to whatever password you had previously configured.
-It will not remove any previously configured LUKS keys.**
+Once completed, this guide will configure your encrypted hard drive to be unlocked with a password and the presence of the configured Yubikey.  **This is in addition to whatever password you had previously configured.
+Existing LUKS keys/passwords will be preserved.**

 ## Install Packages